paulmooreparks/Maize/README.md

 When an instruction has two parameters, the first parameter is the source parameter, and the second parameter is the destination parameter.

-Example: Load the value $01 into register A.
+Example: Load the value $01 into register R0.

-    LD $01 A
+    LD $01 R0

-Example: Encoding of "LD $FFCC4411 D", which loads the immediate value $FFCC4411 into register D.
+Example: Encoding of "LD $FFCC4411 R3", which loads the immediate value $FFCC4411 into register R3.
 $41 is the opcode and flags for the instruction which loads an immediate value into a register.
-$02 is the parameter byte specifying a four-byte immediate value as the source parameter. $3E is the parameter byte specifying the 64-bit register D as the destination parameter.
+$02 is the parameter byte specifying a four-byte immediate value as the source parameter. $3E is the parameter byte specifying the 64-bit register R3 as the destination parameter.
 The bytes following the parameters bytes are the immediate value in little-endian format.

     $41 $02 $3E $11 $44 $CC $FF